Polytechnic University of Turin

-The Polytechnic University of Turin has its main campuses in the city of Turin, Italy, where the majority of the research and teaching activities are located, as well as other satellite campuses in four other cities across the Piedmont region.
+The Polytechnic University of Turin has its main campuses in Turin, in the Piedmont region, where the majority of the research and teaching activities are located, as well as other satellite campuses in four other cities across the Piedmont and Aosta Valley regions.
 With eleven departments and several research institutes, it has around 35,000 students (undergraduate and postgraduate) and 1,800 employees (teaching, research, support and management staff).
 The university was established in 1859 as a Technical School for Engineers.
 The school expanded its research and education curriculum over time, becoming a polytechnic school in 1906.
 Politecnico di Torino is a member of several university federations, including the TIME, CESAER, and PEGASUS.